icinganalysis/icinganalysis.github.io/content/NACA-TN-313.md

 These drops strike the oily
 or greasy material and are, to a certain extent, embedded therein and held, so that they freeze before they have had an opportunity to roll off.

-A group I worked with once had the perhaps unfair phrase (to lump all icephobics together) "Icephobics ain't" to summarize their similar test experiences.

 ##Conclusions